Catacombs Rock Climbing

 : ... : Gigantor Boulder

 An excellent highball with a low crux and a juggy top-out.
 It gets easier the higher you go..Climb the delicate opening moves with small but good holds/pockets (crux) to the deep pocket-jug at about the mid-point.
-Move up on good pockets to a huge jug on a flake, then up and right on a rail to make the last move out and right to the blind jug (scout this thing first)....[more]
+Move up on good pockets to a huge jug on a flake, then up and right on a rail to make the last move out and right to the blind-ish jug....[more]
 Browse More Classics in CA

 By Peter Wojciechowski